Chapter 3: Open Data in Neuroscience

 DANS: Data Archiving and Networked Services (Dans-KNAW)

-DANS is a service offered by the Dutch centre and repository for research data, which supports researchers in making their data available for them to be reused.
+DANS is a service offered by the Dutch national centre of expertise and repository for research data, which supports researchers in making their data available for reuse.
 DANS is not specific to neuroscience but ensures sustainable access to research data in fields ranging from social sciences to life, and physical sciences.
 DANS currently offers more than 200.000 datasets in their repository.
 It is possible to either deposit data or search for data in their field-specific data stations.
 When depositing data, you sign a deposit agreement, stating the terms of the licences for reuse.
 There are two access categories: open access (accessible to everyone, no login required) and restricted access (with your prior consent users may view and download data).
 After publication by DANS, the dataset receives a persistent identifier and will be permanently archived and accessible to others.
-When downloading a dataset from the repository, users have to accept a data use agreement and choose a license (Fig. 3).
+When downloading a dataset from the repository, users have to accept a data use agreement (Fig. 3.4).
+Note that for pseudonymous data, most institute ethical boards require that the data are deleted after 15 years.
+This is possible, but not facilitated by DANS (the user agreement states that you may request changes, temporary unavailability, or permanent removal of your data from the platform).

 Data curation